ItDragClick/Password-Generator/README.md

 # 🔑Password Generator🔑
-⭐This is better version of password generator from my old one.
+⭐This is a password generator with UI, I use only Python to create it and turn it into exe by Pyinstaller.

 - Because It has only one file no need to install just open it.